tahoma2d/tahoma2d_docs/source/using_the_version_control.rst

     1. Open the ``permissions.xml``  file located in the ``Tahoma stuff\config`` folder with a text editor.

     2. In the user section assign to a user the version control user name and password as configured on the server of the second repository.

-For example to assign to the user JohnDoe the user johnd2 whose password is johndpassword2 defined for the second repository, add a ``svn name``  line so that the ``user name``  section in the ``permissions.xml``  file will look like the following:
+      For example to assign to the OS user ``JohnDoe`` the SVN user ``johnd2`` whose password is ``johndpassword2`` defined for the second repository, add a ``svn name``  line so that the ``user name``  section in the ``permissions.xml``  file will look like the following:

         .. code-block:: xml

             <user name="JohnDoe">
-                <roles>toonzer</roles>
                 <svn name="johnd" password="johndpassword" />
                 <svn name="johnd2" password="johndpassword2" />
             </user>